abduljaleel/workshop-appflow-athena-quicksight/README.md

 ## Cleanup

-At the end of every workshop, you may wish to clean up following resources you have created so you do not incur additional costs.
+At the end of the workshop, you may wish to clean up following resources you have created so you do not incur additional costs.

 *   S3 Buckets
 *   AppFlow flows